siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 212 Weak-Field Gravity from Symmetric Constitutive Closure.md

 \frac{3GM}{a(1-e^2)c^2}.
 $$

-After one orbit, the perihelion advance is therefore
+After one orbit, the perihelion advance is

 $$
 \Delta\omega